Carl A. "Andy" Reese

 Biogeography, Climate change, Palynology, Paleotempestology, Research Methods

-I am a biogeographer whose primary research interest is palynology, or the use of pollen to reconstruct past vegetation.
-I specialize in studying pollen that has bee archived in ice cores, and have conducted research throughout the Central Andes of South America and the Brooks Range of Alaska.
-This research has been used to answer a wide variety of paleoecological quesitons surrounding the vegetation's response to climate change from the late Pleistocene to present.
+I am a biogeographer whose primary research interest is palynology, a science that uses fossil pollen archived in the earth to reconstruct past vegetation.
+I use the information gained through these studies to make inferences about past climatological conditions and climate change.
+Over the years, I have focused on pollen that has been archived in ice, and have conducted research throughout the Central Andes of South America and the Brooks Range of Alaska.
+This research has been used to answer a wide variety of questions surrounding climate change in these regions from the late Pleistocene to present.